temporalio/samples-java/src/main/java/io/temporal/samples/ssl/README.md

-# SslEnabledWorker
+# Ssl enabled WorkflowClient

-This sample shows how to start a worker with SSL enabled
+These samples demonstrate how to start a workflow client (worker) with SSL enabled.

 ## SslEnabledWorker